steedcrugeon/REKT/README.md

   N.B.
 None of these are dependencies and the Mod has been designed as a standalone.
 Module Manager is required for the               implementation of supporting mods Modules but not for REKT if operating as a standalone.

-LinuxGuruGamer's REtractableLiftingSurface plugin is utilised by the OTAV parts, this comes bundled but is not required if you do not wish to use the OTAV parts.
+  LinuxGuruGamer's RetractableLiftingSurface plugin is utilised by the OTAV parts, this comes bundled but is not required if you do not wish to use the OTAV parts.